-- 1.6.2 The totals from all qualifying Events run will determine final Championship points and positions. - 1.6.3 Ties shall be resolved using the formula in W1.3.4, in the current Motorsport UK Yearbook. - 1.6.4 Competitors not registered for the Championship may be permitted on an individual round basis and: - a) will be deemed "Guest Competitors". - b) will not score points and for the purpose of points scoring will be ignored. - c) will be allowed to take their place on the podium and qualify for any Event awards. - d) must comply with the eligibility criteria as prescribed in article 1.3 above, with the exception of 1.3.1 (a & b) and 1.3.2 (a & b) as appropriate.
+- 1.6.34 Ties shall be resolved using the formula in W.1.3.4, in the current Motorsport UK Yearbook.
+If this does not resolve the tie the Competitor that achieved the best result first will be declared the winner. - 1.6.45 Competitors not registered for the Championship may be permitted on an individual round basis and: - a) will be deemed "Guest Competitors". - b) will not score points and for the purpose of points scoring will be ignored. - c) will be allowed to take their place on the podium and qualify for any Event awards. - d) must comply with the eligibility criteria as prescribed in Article 1.3 above, with the exception of 1.3.1 (a & b) and 1.3.2 (a & b) as appropriate.